Valiantsin2021/Newman-parallel-run/Readme.md

 If no collection/product name and ALL arg provided, the script runs all collections in the specified folder.

 If no environment name is provided, the script does not use any environment.

+If no R=false arg provided the reports will be generated automatically.

 ### Contributing